When Should I Tell My Boss I’m Looking for Another Job?

 Above all, use your common sense when deciding to disclose your situation.
 You not only have to consider the situation at your current company, but also at your future employer as well.

 Questions About British Columbia Law?

 Do you have any questions for the team at Spraggs?
-Leave a comment below — we’d love to hear from you.
+We’d love to hear from you.
 And, as always, if you have any questions about labour standards, be sure to contact one of our employment lawyers in Vancouver.